 Now from where would you like to buy your new car?

-Direct Buying – You buy from a car website where they deal everything up to delivering the car to your doorstep.
+Direct Buying – You buy from a car website where that deals with everything up to delivering the car to your doorstep.

 Step 8: A Thorough Test Drive of Your Car